berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 - glXGetCurrentDrawable
 - glXGetConfig

-The following commands are in the X stream and obey the sequen- tiality guarantees for X requests:
+The following commands are in the X stream and obey the sequentiality guarantees for X requests:

 - glXCreateContext
 - glXDestroyContext